radiovisual/functional-programming-resources/Readme.md

 - [Real World Haskell](http://book.realworldhaskell.org/)
 - [Learn You a Haskell For Great Good](http://learnyouahaskell.com/)
 - [Functional Programming in Javascript](http://www.amazon.com/Functional-Programming-JavaScript-Dan-Mantyla/dp/1784398225/ref=pd_sim_sbs_14_2?ie=UTF8&refRID=0VWN3N2HTT3XT9VPZFSB)
+- [Game programming in Haskell](https://leanpub.com/gameinhaskell) Insights from a Haskell programmer on the challenges and rewards of building a game in Haskell

 ###Articles to be Explored
 These are articles that were recommended for one reason or another, but I haven't actually read them to determine their status.
 Could be that some of these articles are too academic for my tastes.